 - Unusual weight loss

-It thus follows that the side effects of each of the two substances are significantly magnified when Alcohol is taken with Zoloft.
+The side effects of each of the two substances are significantly magnified when taken together.

 Zoloft should not be taken with alcohol because its side effects may become more pronounced.

 It is safer to stay off alcohol while treating depression.
 If you need help with quitting alcohol, you may want to talk to your physician so you can consider centers that would help you quit.